jekyllgrim/Painslayer/README.md

 It's possible to play the version that is currently in the repository but hasn't been made into a separate release yet:

-1. Click the green "**Code**" button in the top right part of the page.
+1. Click [here](https://github.com/jekyllgrim/Painslayer/archive/refs/heads/master.zip) (or click the green "**Code**" button at the top right of this page and choose "**Download ZIP**").
+This will download a file called `Painslayer-master.zip`.

-2. Click "**Download ZIP**".
-You do NOT need to unpack the downloaded archive!
+2. Do not unpack the downloaded archive!

 3. (Optional) Rename the downloaded **.zip** to **.pk3** to remember that you don't need to unpack it.